Aikido against two attackers. Filmed in Kosice, Slovakia, 2012.

 Iriminage as henkawaza (shifting technique), when uke resists shihonage.
 Filmed at a seminar in Munich, 2014.

 Whether we like it or not, when people gather there is politics.
 Aikido is no exception.
-I have been in the Swedish Aikido board for some periods in the 1980's and 90's, sometimes as its Chairman, and in the board of the Swedish Budo & Martial Arts Federation, where I'm the President since 2009.
+I have been in the Swedish Aikido board for some periods in the 1980's and 90's, sometimes as its Chairman, and in the board of the Swedish Budo & Martial Arts Federation, where I was the President between 2009 and 2016.
 I'm also a member of the Swedish aikido grading committee since 1991.
 In the International Aikido Federation I was its first webmaster and Assistant General Secretary for a few years in the 1990's, later a member of its Directing Committee, and its Vice Chairman 2008 - 2012.

 I'm still mesmerized by the intriguing art of aikido and the endless path it presents.
 Not to mention how much fun it is to throw people around in all friendliness.